Hi, my name is Mandesa and welcome to TransLegal's lesson of the week.

-Today I'm going to talk about the term useful life.
+Today I'm going to be talking about accounting conventions.

 Thank you very much.
-If you have any questions or comments please feel free to leave them in the box below and either myself or one of my colleagues will be very happy to get back to you.
-Thank you.
+If you have any questions please feel free to write them in the box below and either myself or one of my colleagues will be in touch with you.